-Legionnaires' outbreak brings Scottish distillery to a haltJune 8th, 2012 in Diseases, Conditions, Syndromes
+Legionnaires' outbreak brings Scottish distillery to a haltJune 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A Scottish whisky distillery at the centre of an investigation into an outbreak of Legionnaires' disease that has infected up to 74 people has temporarily halted production, it said Friday.

 The North British Distillery in Edinburgh, which is under investigation over 28 confirmed and 46 suspected cases of the disease, said it had closed its cooling towers as a "precautionary" measure and halted distillation.